leonp/leonp.github.io/blog/thinking/_posts/2017-01-23-jaki-leibezeit.md

 Jaki Liebezeit died yesterday.
 Perhaps surprisingly, he was 78, born just before the Second World War, nine years ahead of David Bowie.
 When [Can](https://en.wikipedia.org/wiki/Can_(band)) &#8211; for whom Liebezeit drummed &#8211; released <cite>Monster Movie</cite> he was already a not particularly rock'n'roll 31 years old.

 Can weren't rock'n'roll. <i>Krautrock</i> wasn't rock'n'roll.
-Instead, it took bits of funk, jazz, Turkish (<i>Can</i> is the Turkish word for <i>peace</i>) African, experimental, classical and rock'n'roll music and made something very European.
+Instead, they molded funk, jazz, Turkish (<i>Can</i> is the Turkish word for <i>peace</i>) African, experimental, classical and rock'n'roll music into something very European.
 That's not to say it was a gruesome world music in a Peter Gabriel way (although Can did head down that road): at their best, Can were _hard_ &#8211; repetitive, simple, direct and complex all at the same time.
 And driven by _that_ incredible beat; again, both intricate and plain. _Very_ funky, but not like funk.

 Germanic, African, classical, high magic funk, as Julian Cope might say.
 Beyond genre.